This program has concluded

 The Panelist will offer their predictions and recommendations on avenues to best address and elevate industrial hemp (grain, seed, fiber) from hemp grown for cannabinoids including perspectives on application farming versus manufacturing including potential modifications – increase to 1%, fit for purpose regulation, amongst others and possible exclusions within the 2023 Farm Bill actively being discussed by the 118th Congress.
 The discussion will highlight what ramifications such changes or the lack thereof could have on the Hemp and Regulated Marijuana industries including considering the FDA January 26th announcement regarding the status of CBD and other hemp cannabinoids and the ongoing evaluation of cannabis scheduling following President Biden’s presidential proclamation last year.

-Pamela Nicole Epstein, Chief Legal & Regulatory Officer, Eden Enterprises, Inc.
+Pamela Nicole Epstein, Chief Legal & Regulatory Officer, Terpene Belt, Inc.

 Pamela has made a name for herself as one of the cannabis industry’s most respected, prominent, innovative female leaders and featured industry speaker.
-She serves as the General Counsel, Chief Regulatory & Licensing Officer for Eden Enterprises a vertically integrated company.
+She serves as the General Counsel, Chief Regulatory & Licensing Officer for Terpene Belt, Inc.

 Epstein has used her extensive background in environmental law with an emphasis on regulatory compliance to help implement Eden’s novel “Compassion Over Destruction” initiative.
 In Epstein’s previous role with Green Wise she was known as a fearless advocate for cannabis businesses of all sizes across the supply chain.
 She successfully guided them through the ever-changing legal and regulatory landscape.
 Her passion and sense of duty to the community is unparalleled.
 Epstein also served as the Special City Attorney for cannabis regulation for the City of Hollister and is currently the Co-Chair of CCIA's Special Events & Social Consumption Committee, where she is working to update cannabis events regulations.